-The point is, it’s easy to take in more calories than you could possibly burn in a day, so no matter how hard you work you won’t burn them all off.
+The point is, it’s easy to take in more calories than you could possibly burn in a day.
+To the point that no matter how hard you worked, you wouldn’t be able to burn them all off.

 You must take a look at your numbers (even if you’re not a number person).

 Look at how much you have coming in and make a plan for what is going out.

 This step is connected to controlling your spending.